 To stay safe in cold weather, you have to keep warm.
-Wear a warm jacket, and cover the head with a hat.
+Wear a warm jacket and cover the head with a hat.
 Cover your hands with woolen gloves.
 Wool and silk are the best garment materials for colder climates.
-In addition, taking warm, sweet drinks and lots warm soups can help to get your temperature up after exposure to the cold.
+In addition, taking warm, sweet drinks and lots of warm soups can help get your body temperature up after exposure to the cold.

 2) Cold water

 Swimming, surfing, kayaking, and snorkeling– the list is long.
-Did you know that these activities put you at risk of low body hypothermia?
+Did you know that these activities put you at a risk of hypothermia?
 Generally speaking, any water that is cold below 35 degrees Celsius can cause low body temperature.

-Quite simply; water is an excellent transfer of heat.
-You lose body heat much faster when you are in cold water than when you are in cold air.
 This also happens when you are caught up in the rain, and your clothes become wet.
-Until you change into warmer clothes, the wet garments will continuously siphon away your body heat putting you at risk of severe hypothermia.
+Until you change into warmer clothes, the wet clothes will continuously siphon away your body heat putting you at risk of severe hypothermia.

 Indeed, you can not suffer hypothermia until you spend more than 10 minutes in cold water.
-However, before that, there is a severe condition known as Cold Shock.’
+However, before that, there is another severe condition known as Cold Shock which may develop.’
 We have all been there- you get into a cold shower in the morning, you gasp, for a moment you are breathless, and your blood pressure hikes.
 This experience lasts for about 30 seconds or a few minutes.
 Now here is the scary part- cold shock can be deadly.
 20% of all people who die in cold water die because of Cold Shock.

-Here is the cold truth about drinking; it warms you up inside, but it also results in too much heat loss from your body, putting you at risk of low body temperature.
-What happens is that alcohol makes your blood vessels under the skin to dilate, causing much heat loss from your body.
+Here is the cold truth about drinking: even though alcohol warms you up from inside, it actually causes quick and excessive heat loss from the surface, making you vulnerable to hypothermia.
+What happens is that alcohol causes the blood vessels under your skin to dilate, increasing the heat loss from your body.

-Even though you feel warmer after taking a swig of vodka, the blood flowing close to the surface of your skin gets colder when you are exposed to the cold.
-Low body temperature due to alcohol happens without warning since you will be feeling warm most of the time.
+You feel warmer after taking a swig of vodka because it diverts the blood towards the skin thus taking it away from the core.
+Even though you might feel warm externally, your vital organs are not as warm.
+Hypothermia due to alcohol happens without warning since you are feeling warm for most of the time.

 In summary, below are the reasons why alcohol intoxication causes low body temperature:

-• Alcohol inhibits your senses so you won’t feel cold and so continue to stay out in the cold
+- Alcohol inhibits your senses, so you won’t feel cold and continue to stay out in the cold

-- You can suffer severe hypothermia if you pas outside due to excessive drinking
+- You can suffer death if you pass out due to excessive drinking

 To be safe?
-Ditch the bottle in cold nights, when you are out there boating or in cold weather.
+Ditch the bottle in the cold nights, when you are out there boating.